MartinTichovsky/cypress-interceptor/README.md

 - The improved [Watch The Console](#watch-the-console) now safely logs objects and functions, with an added filtering option
 - Added [`cy.writeInterceptorStatsToLog`](#cywriteinterceptorstatstolog) and [`cy.wsInterceptorStatsToLog`](#cywsinterceptorstatstolog)
 - Complete rework, exclude `cy.intercept` as the main tool of logging, stabilizing runs, support all fetch and XHR body types
-- Work with canceled and aborted requests
+- Work with cancelled and aborted requests
-- Add support for Websockets
+- Add support for WebSockets

 ## Table of contents